Actively Recruiting

 • Age 55 and older, male and female

-• Subjective cognitive impairment, mild cognitive impairment (MCI), or Alzheimer's disease dementia based on NIA-AA 2011 criteria
+• Diagnosis of subjective cognitive impairment, mild cognitive impairment, or Alzheimer's dementia according to NIA-AA 2011 criteria

 • Modified Hachinski Ischemic Score less than or equal to 4

-• Geriatric Depression Scale-15 score less than 6, indicating no significant depressive syndromes
+• Geriatric Depression Scale - 15 score less than 6 indicating no significant depressive symptoms

-• Stable use of other medications for MCI or AD for at least 3 months (e.g., acetylcholine esterase inhibitor or N-methyl D-aspartate receptor antagonist)
+• Stable use (3 months or more) of non-disease modifying medications for MCI and AD, such as acetylcholine esterase inhibitors or N-methyl D-aspartate receptor antagonists

-• Biomarker evidence of Alzheimer's disease pathology: plasma abeta42/40 ratio less than or equal to 0.12 and plasma p-tau217 of 0.25 or higher, or positive amyloid PET scan
+• Biomarker evidence of Alzheimer's pathology: plasma abeta42/40 ratio less than or equal to 0.12 and plasma p-tau217 0.25 or higher, or positive Amyloid PET scan (centiloid 20 or higher)

-• Sufficient vision and hearing to complete study tests
+• Sufficient vision and hearing to complete all study tests

 • Availability of a study partner with frequent contact (at least 1 hour per day or 1 day per week) to provide information and support